vcwc/grafana/README.md

 # `vcwc/grafana` Image Library

-The versioned repository of the Grafana image library.
+The repository of stacks and modules build from the official Grafana image.

 It implements the basic service.